Your COVID 19 Inpatient Information at RNOH Private Care

 - Your operation will not take place if you test positive for coronavirus unless it is very urgent or an emergency.

 On the day or your treatment/procedure/operation

-It is important that you do not use public transport to come to hospital for your treatment/ procedure/ operation.
-We recommend that you come in a private car, taxi or if you are eligible, you can use the hospital patient transport service - telephone: 0800 953 4138.
+It is important that you do not use public transport to come to the hospital for your treatment/ procedure/ operation.
+We recommend that you come in a private car or taxi.

 After your treatment/procedure/operation

 We have put steps in place to minimise risk to you following your treatment/procedure/operation: